How To Reheat Pizza

 - Place your pizza directly on the grate.

-- Close the lid, and allow pizza to heat for 5 to 6 minutes.
+- Close the lid, heat the pizza for 5 to 6 minutes.

 4. Reheating Pizza On A Waffle Iron

 Sounds crazy, right?
-Well, Lifehacker experiments with waffling anything and everything, and they recommended thinking of it as sort of a panini press for pizza.
+It seems like we are sharing any way to test kitchen appliances.
+But Lifehacker experiments with waffling anything and everything, and they recommended thinking of it as sort of a panini press for pizza.
 So it sounded worth a try!
 Reheating pizza on a waffle iron actually does yield pretty good results and a decently crispy crust, and it’s quick.
 Make sure you are reheating two pieces at a time though.

 The pieces need to have the cheese and ingredients sides facing each other and the bottom of the crusts touching the iron.
 Otherwise, you’ll have a cheesy mess to clean up.
 (You can also fold one large piece in half.)
 This method is not recommended for deep dish pizza, however.